davidsylver/andela-homestudy/README.md

 [x] [Understaning Andel's EPIC Values]
-(This is my own edit to this file fromthe which will obviously be diffrent from the forked version of the file)
+(This is my own edit to this file fromthe which will obviously be diffrent from the forked version of the file) [x] [This is Thermodynamic in the sense that i will not be in the change that will be on]